tko79/BeastlyTasks/README.md

 beastlytasks.sh.
 With this option BeastlyTasks can be executed from anywhere and not only from the project path.

+Running beastlytasks.sh in debug mode can be done with following command:

+    bash -x ./beastlytasks.sh

 ***

 # License